Jean Giraud: Films

 Still, Alien led to two other movie assignments in 1982, this time as both concept and storyboard artist.
 The first one concerned the Disney science fiction movie Tron, whose director Steven Lisberger specifically requested Giraud, after he had discovered his work in Heavy Metal magazine.
 The second assignment concerned Giraud's collaboration with director René Laloux to create the science fiction feature-length animated movie Les Maîtres du temps (released in English as Time Masters) based on a novel by Stefan Wul.
 He and director Rene Laloux shared the award for Best Children's Film at the Fantafestival that year.
-For the latter, Giraud was also responsible for the poster art and the comic adaption of the same title, with some of his concept and storyboard art featured in a "making-of" book to boot.
+For the latter, Giraud was also responsible for the poster art and the comic adaptation of the same title, with some of his concept and storyboard art featured in a "making-of" book to boot.
 Excepting Les Maîtres du temps, Giraud's movie work had him travel to Los Angeles for longer periods of time.

 Giraud movie poster art for Touche pas à la femme blanche ! on the left, and the one he created for Tusk on the right.

 Outside his actual involvement with motion pictures, Giraud was in this period of time also occasionally commissioned to create poster art for, predominantly European, movies.
 Movies for which Giraud, also as "Mœbius", created poster art included, Touche pas à la femme blanche !
 (1974 as Gir, three 120x160 cm versions), S*P*Y*S (1974, unsigned, American movie but poster art for release in France), Vous ne l'emporterez pas au paradis (1975, unsigned), Les Chiens (1979 as Mœbius, rejected, used as cover for Taboo 4), Tusk (1980 as Giraud, a Jodorowsky film), and La Trace (1983 as Mœbius).

-As his two 1982 movies coincided with the end of his Métal hurlant days and his departure for Tahiti shortly thereafter, this era can be seen as Giraud's "first Hollywood period", especially since the next project he embarked on entailed a movie in which he was very much invested as initiator, writer and producer as well, contrary to the movies he hitherto had worked upon as a gun-for-hire.